 - The fee of $ 215 (in cash or credit card) for the CRBA and the passport

-Issuing time approximately 10 to 14 working days.
+Issuing time approximately 10 working days.
 Please remember to bring all required documentation and completed forms with you to your appointment.
 If you do not bring all of the required forms and supporting documentation, you may have to make a new appointment and there will be a delay in processing your case.